Overview of Pulmonary Edema

 The symptoms for the three types of pulmonary edema are different for each different type.
 The first type is sudden, otherwise known as acute, pulmonary edema.
 These symptoms are shortness of breath, wheezing, gasping for breath, the feeling of suffocation even if you are lying down, anxiety, cough, rapid and irregular heartbeat, or cold and clammy skin.

 The next type is called long-term, or chronic, pulmonary edema.
 This is characterized by shortness of breath, difficulty breathing, wheezing, the inability to sleep due to coughing or the feeling of breathlessness, fatigue (likely due to the lack of quality rest), swelling in lower extremities, or rapid weight gain.

-The last type is called high-altitude pulmonary edema or HAPE.
-HAPE occurs when people are travelling or exercise at high altitudes.
+The last type is called high-altitude pulmonary edema (HAPE).
+HAPE occurs when people are traveling or exercising at high altitudes.
 You may experience: shortness of breath, chest discomfort, heart palpitations, coughing, difficulty walking uphill, fatigue, fever, or headaches.

 You will want to schedule a visit with your physician if you are experiencing any of these symptoms, as pulmonary edema can happen very fast and needs to be treated immediately.
 You will likely need someone to drive you to this appointment.

 One of the causes of pulmonary edema is the increased pressure in the heart.
 This usually happens when there is heart disease, or the heart is overworked and not able to produce enough blood.
 When this happens, there is high pressure in the heart and then through the veins and capillaries of the lungs.

 Acute respiratory distress syndrome occurs when your lungs are full of fluid and inflammatory white blood cells.
 This can be caused by trauma, sepsis, pneumonia, or severe bleeding.